jodersky/akka-serial/Documentation/manual.md

 ---

 # Watching Ports
-As of version 2.2.0, flow can watch directories for new files.
+akka-serial can watch directories for new files.
 On most unix systems this can be used for watching for new serial ports in `/dev/`.
 Watching happens through a message-based, publish-subscribe protocol as explained in the sections below.

 ## Subscribing